moosahmed/Stateful_Symphony/README.md

   * Limit failure modes of the infrastructure
   * Server architecture management is minimal

-### CI/CD
+### Service Updates
-As part of a CI/CD pipeline deploy updated Docker images for the services once set up.
+Deploy updated services once set up.
 In particular stateful services that manage thier own schemas.
- 1. How will we deploy updates which can include databse schema updates?
+ 1. How will we deploy updates which can include database schema updates?
-   * Define new containers to be deployed
-   * Update database schema which will depend on new container definitions.
-   * Deploy new containers and update Kubernetes using the updated database schema
+   * Database pods will be part of stateful set with persistent volumes attached, when a DB pod is redeployed it reattaches to the persistent volumes, thus keeping state.
- 2. Granular Deployment - Limit CD's scope to updating the frequently changed resources and not the infrequently changed resources.
+ 2. Granular Deployment - Limit update scope to updating the frequently changed resources and not the infrequently changed resources.
-   * CD can have set of permissions
    * Terraform will use `-target` functionality.
-   * Limiting scope increases scalability. - wouldnt `terraform apply` everything in an automated way.
+   * Limiting scope increases scalability. - Wouldn't re provision everything in an automated way.
- 3. How can we achieve this while maintaining blue-green deployment
- 4. Jenkins will be used instead of AWS CodePipeline to avoid vendor lock-in

-### Stretch Goals
-1. Test impact of Docker update and roll back to a previous version
-2. Some Monitoring/Observability
+## Launch Platform

-## Prerequisites
+### Prerequisites

 1. AWS account
     1. IAM should have permissions for all resources used within.